-Andy Griffith played Sheriff Andy Taylor, in the Andy Griffith Show in the 1960's.
+Andy Griffith played Sheriff Andy Taylor, on the Andy Griffith Show in the 1960's.
 He was a totally committed single father who lived with and raised his son Opie and with their Aunt Bea.
-He was a doting father, but still held Opie to a high standard of morality and proper behavior.
-And he courted Opie's school teacher Helen Crump.
+He was a doting father but still held Opie to a high standard of morality and proper behavior.
+And he courted Opie's schoolteacher Helen Crump.

 02 of 10

 As the patriarch of the Cosby clan, Cliff Huxtable was the consummate father of his generation.
 A busy obstetrician with an office downstairs at his home, Cliff had time to wise crack and spout wisdom with the children we watched grow up over eight seasons in the 1908's.
 His love of jazz music and great art, his colorful sweaters and his clever repartee inspired many fathers and families.